DevonAir Radio in Crisis

 1. Denial of Pressure from the Board:

-• The article begins with a clear denial from DevonAir’s directors, asserting that they have not pressured Mr. Davenport to resign.
+• The article begins with a clear denial from DevonAir’s directors, asserting that they have not pressured Mr. Devonport to resign.
 This direct response aims to counter earlier reports suggesting internal conflict and division among the leadership.

 • The fact that the board felt compelled to release a public statement indicates the seriousness of the rumours and the potential impact on the station’s reputation.